Get a full PDF version of this chart with top nine B2B eCommerce platforms compared against fifteen key capabilities

 Which eCommerce platform is best for B2B?

-The B2B landscape for eCommerce products is complex.
+The B2B landscape for B2B eCommerce platforms is complex.
 If you want to offer an outstanding customer experience and make it easy for companies to do business with you online, you need an eCommerce platform developed specifically for B2B.
 This means the B2B sales platform should be able to cover between 70% and 80% of B2B functionality out-of-the-box (e.g. order negotiation, complex pricing lists and rules, ERP integration, etc.).

-Additionally, the best eCommerce platform for B2B is modular, flexible, customizable, and powered by artificial intelligence, which means it can be adapted to any B2B use case or channel (desktop, mobile app, etc.), regardless of the industry or vertical.
+Additionally, the right eCommerce platform for B2B is modular, flexible, customizable, and powered by artificial intelligence, which means it can be adapted to any B2B use case or channel (desktop, mobile app, etc.), regardless of the industry or vertical.

 What is an open-source B2B eCommerce platform?